erocoar/vetoboxing/README.md

 Grid: Evaluate the game on a grid of points.

 Optimization: Evaluate via circle intersections and interpolation.
-Optimization can only be chosen for 1D and 2D.
+Optimization can only be chosen for 2D.

 **Save** If yes, a CSV with data of all runs will be created